High Performance Computing Core

 - the new user’s email address (to receive important announcements via our mailing list)

-- the new user’s department or center and division or section
+- the department or center of the new user

 - the name of the new user’s principal investigator